High-Rise Invasion: Anime

 At the Netflix Anime Festival on October 26, 2020, an original net animation (ONA) anime series adaptation was announced with a February 2021 release window.
 In mid-January 2021, Netflix revealed that the series was scheduled for a February 25 release on the streaming service.
 The series was animated by Zero-G and directed by Masahiro Takata, with Touko Machida handling series' composition, Yōichi Ueda designing the characters, and tatsuo and Youichi Sakai composing the series' music.
 EMPiRE performed the opening theme "HON-NO," while Have a Nice Day! performed the ending theme "My Name Is Blue" (わたしの名はブルー, Watashi no Na wa Burū).

+Episodes

 Reception

 Jean-Karlo Lemus and Steve Jones reviewed the series in their "This Week in Anime" segment for Anime News Network.
 Lemus said that the series does not give the "best first impression," and while he hated it when he first started watching, he became "indifferent," comparing it to Gantz, adding that the series "preoccupied itself with panty shots and various states of undress."
 Jones, however, praised the portrayal of the villains and hoped that a second season of the series would be produced, while acknowledging it is "not for everyone."